! the first script deletes frames, the second obscures my e-mail link from robots>

 Page for Geoffrey A. Landis's activities in science, engineering, space, solar energy, and technology development

 Writing is not my full time job.
 In my main job, I am a scientist at the

-NASA John Glenn Research Center,where I work on Mars missions and on developing advanced concepts and technology for future space missions.
+NASA John Glenn Research Center,where I work on developing advanced concepts and technology for future space missions.

-- I am a member of the science team of the Mars
+I was a member of the science team of the Mars

 me posing with the Pathfinder "Sojourner" rover

 Here's my experiment (visible at the lower right corner of the

 Recently I've been involved on several projects with the NASA Innovative Advanced Concepts (NIAC) program.
 I was the lead on projects "Venus Landsailing Rover" and Power for Interstellar Flyby, as well as the 1998 NASA Institute for Advanced Concepts project "Advanced Solar- and Laser-pushed Lightsail Concepts, and have been science lead on others, most recently "Titan Sample Return Using In Situ Propellants".